African Union: Regional conflicts and peacekeeping

 One of the objectives of the AU is to "promote peace, security, and stability on the continent".
 Among its principles is "Peaceful resolution of conflicts among Member States of the Union through such appropriate means as may be decided upon by the Assembly".
 The primary body charged with implementing these objectives and principles is the Peace and Security Council.
 The PSC has the power, among other things, to authorise peace support missions, to impose sanctions in case of unconstitutional change of government, and to "take initiatives and action it deems appropriate" in response to potential or actual conflicts.
 The PSC is a decision-making body in its own right, and its decisions are binding on member states.

 Article 4(h) of the Constitutive Act, repeated in Article 4 of the Protocol to the Constitutive Act on the PSC, also recognises the right of the Union to intervene in a member state in circumstances of war crimes, genocide and crimes against humanity.
 Any decision to intervene in a member state under Article 4 of the Constitutive Act will be made by the Assembly on the recommendation of the PSC.

 Since it first met in 2004, the PSC has been active in relation to the crises in Darfur, Comoros, Somalia, Democratic Republic of the Congo, Burundi, Ivory Coast and other countries.
 It has adopted resolutions creating the AU peacekeeping operations in Somalia and Darfur, and imposing sanctions against persons undermining peace and security (such as travel bans and asset freezes against the leaders of the rebellion in Comoros).
 The council is in the process of overseeing the establishment of a "standby force" to serve as a permanent African peacekeeping force.

 The founding treaty of the AU also called for the establishment of the African Peace and Security Architecture (APSA), including the African Standby Force (ASF), which is to be deployed in emergencies.
 That means, in cases of genocide or other serious human-rights violations, an ASF mission can be launched even against the wishes of the government of the country concerned, as long as it is approved by the AU.
 In past AU peacekeeping missions, the concept was not yet applied and forces had to be mobilised from member states.
 Although the ASF was declared fully operational in 2016 and used from 2017 onwards in ECOWAS, ECCAS and SADC interventions to the Gambia, Lesotho, Mozambique and the Democratic Republic of the Congo, it has not been deployed in the same way as originally conceived.
-Instead of the PSC acting as the primary initiator of ASF action as previously planned, Regional Economic Communities have took charge of mobilizing ASF capabilities.
+Instead of the PSC acting as the primary initiator of ASF action as previously planned, Regional Economic Communities have taken charge of mobilizing ASF capabilities.
 In light of continued criticism, ASF reform remains a prominent topic of discussion at the AU.